 Breathing in other people's smoke is known as exposure to second-hand smoke or passive smoking.
 When you smoke, it's not just your health that's put at risk, but the health of anyone around you.

 Most second-hand smoke comes from the tip of a burning cigarette.
 This makes it almost impossible to direct smoke away from those around you.
 If you only smoke in one area of your home the harmful chemicals will spread rapidly from room to room and can linger for up to 5 hours.
 If you smoke in a confined space such as a car, you're exposing your fellow passengers to even more harmful chemicals.
-This is why smoking in cars with children on board will be banned in Scotland from December 2016.
+This is why smoking in cars with children on board has been banned in Scotland since December 2016.

 Risks to other people